HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-04-state-and-payment-channels.md

 The established payment channel now consists of a signed and broadcast funding transaction and a first commitment transaction serving as an insurance for Alice.
 This commitment transaction is signed by both participants but ideally it is never broadcast, although it is a valid on-chain transaction.

-### Updating Channel Balance - Layer-Two Transaction
+### Commitment Transactions - Updating the Channel Balance

 Now Alice wants to make a first transaction paying Bob, maybe because she bought something in his shop.
 The idea is to create a new commitment transaction, updating the channel balance.
 It's important to note that all commitment transactions spend the same UTXO created in the funding transaction.
 This also means that all commitment transactions need to be signed by both participants as these are the spending conditions defined when the channel was established.